shortercode/helium-html/README.md

 ## Typo correction

 Missing closing tags are corrected for automatically.
-Unmatched closing tags are ignored
+Unmatched closing tags are ignored.

 ## Observables